 Pro tip: When reporting your mileage, you will need to decide if you will be using the Standard IRS Mileage Rate or deduct Actual Expenses.

-You can think of the Standard IRS Mileage Rate, which is .575 cents for business purposes for the 2020 tax year, as the average cost to use your car.
+You can think of the Standard IRS Mileage Rate, (.585 cents/mile for business-related trips taken between Jan 1-June 31 and .625 cents/mile for trips taken between July 1- Dec 31), as the average cost to use your car.
 This includes the cost of maintenance, petrol, car payments, car insurance, and depreciation (this tends to be the easiest and most beneficial)